BretFisher/kubernetes-mastery/slides/k8smastery/install-microk8s.md

   ```
 ]

---
+- You can also install other plugins this way like `microk8s.enable dashboard` or `microk8s.enable ingress`

+---

+## MicroK8s Troubleshooting

-- Also run a check for any config problems
+- Run a check for any config problems

 .exercise[